-Grease stains on our clothes is probably one of the tougher stains to clean up but the absorbing qualities of baking soda will help.
+Grease stains on our clothes are probably one of the tougher stains to clean up, but the absorbing qualities of baking soda will help.

-It will not remove stains per se but it absorbs enough of it so it is easier to clean afterwards using a grease busting dishwashing liquid (21).
+It will not remove stains per se, but it absorbs enough of it, so it is easier to clean afterward using a grease busting dishwashing liquid (21).

 25. Removes Perspiration Stains

 One of the hardest to remove stains on fabric is perspiration stains.